ggerman/libgd-gis/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in ruby-libgd, please do NOT open a public issue.
+If you discover a security vulnerability in libgd-gis, please do NOT open a public issue.

 Instead, please report it privately by emailing: